k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 than symbolic statements, and here they frame the principal charge without competing for emphasis.

-The crest reinforces the shield’s theme through repetition and elaboration.
+The crest reinforces the shield's theme through repetition and elaboration.
 The two battle-axes in saltire echo the single axe of the shield, transforming it from an individual emblem into a crossed, almost heraldic standard.
 The axes are banded with a chaplet of roses, a detail that softens the otherwise martial